Take part in research

 Attention-Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder, which involves inattention, hyperactivity and impulsivity.
 ADHD starts in childhood and often continues into adulthood.
 ADHD in adults commonly occurs alongside bipolar disorder or psychosis.

 ADHD is typically treated with stimulant and non-stimulant medications.
-The National Institute for Health and Care Excellence (NICE) ADHD guidelines recommend the stimulants, Lisdexamfetamine or Methylphenidate as first line medications.
+The National Institute of Health and Care Excellence (NICE) ADHD guidelines recommend the stimulants, Lisdexamfetamine or Methylphenidate as first line medications.
 These medications are more effective than the non-stimulant medication, Atomoxetine.

 The longer term effects of ADHD medications on those with co-occurring bipolar disorder or psychosis are not well understood.

-The SNAPPER study aims to evaluate the clinical and cost effectiveness of the stimulant Lisdexamfetamine compared with non-stimulant Atomoxetine, as medication for adults with ADHD and a history of either psychosis or bipolar disorder.
+This trial aims to evaluate the clinical and cost effectiveness of the stimulant Lisdexamfetamine compared with non-stimulant Atomoxetine, as medication for adults with ADHD and a history of either psychosis or bipolar disorder.

-• Be aged 18 years or above
+• Aged 18 years or above

 • Have a diagnosis of ADHD